An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Shaw has appeared Shaw, Shawe, Mac Ghille-Sheathanaich (Gaelic) and others.

-First found in Perthshire, where the family appears to have been firmly entrenched in the Eastern coastal regions well before 1000 AD.
+First found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where the family appears to have been firmly entrenched in the Eastern coastal regions well before 1000 AD.
 While some claim that the Clan originally descended from a MacDuff, one of the ancient Earls of Fife, the first official mention in documents shows them to be present at the General Council held by King Malcolm at Forfar in 1061.
 However, this ancient leadership was challenged by many other Clans Commyns (Cummings) who had leased the Shaw lands of Rothiemurchus.

 This web page shows only a small excerpt of our Shaw research.
 Another 424 words(30 lines of text) covering the years 1178, 1226, 1405, 1411, 1527, 1608, 1672, 1692, 1751, 1774, 1776, 1799, 1804, 1826, 1832, 1849, and 1876 are included under the topic Early Shaw History in all our PDF Extended History products.